nginxinc/nginx-basics-workshops/lab3/readme.md

     ```

-1. Change directory to this nginx folder.
+1. Change directory to this new nginx folder.
 Using openssl, create a new self-signed TLS certificate and key files.
 You will be using these to provide TLS for your `cars.example.com` website:

     ```bash
     cd nginx